hernandez26/Projects/README.md

 # Projects
-This repository contains various projects that I have worked on.
+This repository contains various projects and practice files that I have worked on.

-These projects were created using Visual Basic or C#
+The Majority of my files were written in Python, but some projects were created using Visual Basic or C#

-Please read the summary within each project.
-I have written a description in each.